-It’s the summer of 2020 and we’re not flocking to patios, restaurants, and bars anymore like in the good ol’ days.
-Coronavirus is still front of mind and many people are staying safe at home.
-While Ontario has begun to open up its community spaces, caution is suggested and still being exercised.
-If sitting on a (recently re-opened) patio or ordering your 2,439,082th delivery of food doesn’t tickle your fancy, visiting a food truck just might be the answer.
+If you’re in Kitchener this summer of 2020, you’re in luck.
+Yes, we’re not flocking to patios, restaurants, and bars anymore like in the good ol’ days.
+Yes, Coronavirus is still front of mind and many people are staying safe at home.
+And it’s true that Ontario has begun to open up its community spaces, though caution is suggested and still being exercised.
+With all of this in mind, if sitting on a (recently re-opened) patio or ordering your 2,439,082th delivery of food doesn’t tickle your fancy, visiting a food truck just might be the answer.
 Thankfully, Kitchener-Waterloo is a multi-cultural area, which means if you’re rooted here, your tastebuds won’t die of boredom.
 In fact, I think you will love these local, internationally-inspired, small businesses.

 - Monday to Friday

 June 15 to July 15**Extended until the end of August!!!

 - Kitchener community centres

 - Rockway, Country Hills, Doon Pioneer Park, Victoria Hills, Forest Heights, and Centreville-Chicopee

 - Licenced food trucks will dazzle you with unique, classic, and mouthwatering menus

 This is a fun family-friendly outing the community can partake in and still be mindful of physical distancing.
 Please wear a mask while waiting in line and ordering.
 Health and safety protocols are in place for everyone’s well-being.

 If you’re like me and you enjoy tormenting yourself with menus and food photos, there are links and descriptions below to each vendor.